Depression

 Our mission is to enhance the quality of life for those working in the legal community by delivering education and assistance.
 DE-LAP is committed to developing and maintaining practical problem solving for the individual and creating a workplace atmosphere that encourages professional growth and excellence.

 If you, or someone you know, is experiencing symptoms of depression; or if you see a lawyer or judge who needs help; or if you want additional information on depression, health-care referrals.
-Call the Delaware Lawyers Assistance Program (De-LAP),Carol P. Waldhauser, Executive Director, at (302)777-0123 or 1-877-24delap or e-mail cwaldhauser@de-lap.org for confidential, free information.
+Call the Delaware Lawyers Assistance Program (De-LAP),Mark Vavala, Executive Director, at (302)777-0123 or e-mail mvavala@de-lap.org for confidential, free information.

 References